game-ci/documentation/docs/cloud-runner/v0/01-introduction.md

 2. Scale up to much larger numbers of builds easily and fully on demand.
 3. Run custom jobs and extend the system for any workload.

+Primarily Cloud Runner is useful for game development because it supports large projects.
+Cloud Runner has first class support for the Unity game engine.

+However, you could easily extend the system to run other tools and workloads.
+Cloud Runner can even use your game itself to run workloads.

 ## Do you need cloud runner or plain game-ci?

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.
 Game CI also provides specific GitHub actions for running workflows on GitHub.